DevCycleHQ/devcycle-docs/docs/extras/feature-obfuscation/feature-obfuscation.md

 As long as your production build process is set up to uglify your production code, any trace of the original DevCycle variable names will disappear.
 That's it!

+## Development Workflow and CI
+When using obfuscation, it is necessary to ensure that the generated constants are kept up to date with your project's set of possible variable keys.
+There are different ways to accomplish this depending on your specific workflow, but in general we recommend committing the generated `devcycleTypes` file to source control and regenerating the file when a new variable is added to DevCycle.
+To accomplish this more automatically, you can run the generator as part of a command which builds and runs your code in a local environment.
+This will ensure that each time you run the local code, the file is updated with the latest variables.

+### Archiving Variables
+When you archive a variable in DevCycle, it will no longer appear in the generated output from the CLI.
+Make sure that variables are no longer used in your code before archiving.

 ## Conditional Deferred Rendering